Asda joins forces with Just Eat for 30-minute food deliveries

 The campaign, created in-house by the brand team, features five different adult ex-smokers who are all above 30 and have struggled to switch from combustible cigarettes over periods ranging from eight to 35 years.

 It will run in out-of-home sites in London, Birmingham, Manchester, Liverpool, Leeds, Glasgow, Cardiff, Bristol, Newcastle and Belfast – cities where there is a high prevalence for smoking – and close to alcohol and tobacco consumption outlets.

 It will also be supported by an educational PR campaign and local brand ambassador activity giving greater detail on each ex-smoker’s switching journey and their reasons for switching.

 Key reasons include more social inclusion, no lingering smell and financial benefits, which Juul believes “will resonate with a high number of adult smokers”.

 “We launched in the UK last year and are now stocked in a wide number of leading specialist vape stores across the nation, as well as in retailers such as Boots, Sainsbury’s and Asda,” says managing director Dan Thompson.

-“We believe that this is the right time to launch our first nationwide campaign to reach adult smokers in key smoking hot spots and at the same time ensure that our products do not appeal to youth or non-nicotine users.”
+“We believe this is the right time to launch our first nationwide campaign to reach adult smokers in key smoking hot spots and at the same time ensure that our products do not appeal to youth or non-nicotine users.”

 Monday, 1 July